Residents group pic 2022 v2

 Medical School: University of Kansas

 Eric Young was born in New York and was raised in Menasha, WI.
 He graduated with a B.S. in Genetics, Cell Biology and Development from the University of Minnesota.
 After graduation, he managed the U of M Zebrafish Core Facility before moving to Houston, TX.
 There, Eric spent three years researching soft tissue sarcoma at MD Anderson Cancer Center.
 He graduated from the M.D./Ph.D. program at the University of Kansas School of Medicine in Kansas City, KS.
 For his thesis work, he studied the role of ITIH5 in suppressing pancreatic cancer metastasis to the liver.
 Current research interests include neuroendocrine tumors, metastasis, and developmental biology.
-He enjoys gardening, cooking, the outdoors and spending time with friends and family—especially his wife, son and dog.
+He enjoys gardening, cooking, the outdoors and spending time with friends and family—especially his wife, children and dog.
 Eric is pursuing AP training and the PSTP track.

 Current Residents